 NC lawmakers pass 12-week abortion ban; governor vows veto

 RALEIGH, N.C.
-(AP) — North Carolina lawmakers on Thursday approved a ban on nearly all abortions after 12 weeks of pregnancy, down from the current 20 weeks, in response to last year’s overturning of Roe v.
+(AP) — North Carolina lawmakers on Thursday approved and sent to the governor a ban on nearly all abortions after 12 weeks of pregnancy, down from the current 20 weeks, in response to last year’s overturning of Roe v.
 Wade at the U.S. Supreme Court.

-The ban is one of the least onerous of a slew of bills Republican-led assemblies have pushed through in recent months since the high court stripped away women’s constitutional protections for abortion.
-Other states have banned the procedure nearly completely or throughout pregnancy.
+The ban is one of the least onerous of a slew of bills Republican-led assemblies have pushed through in recent months since the high court stripped away constitutional protections for abortion.
+Other states have banned the procedure almost completely or throughout pregnancy.

-While perhaps less restrictive, North Carolina’s bill has far-reaching consequences.
-Before its passage, many women from nearby states with restrictive laws had traveled to the state for abortions in later stages of pregnancy.
+While perhaps less stringent, North Carolina’s bill has far-reaching consequences.
+Before its passage, many women from nearby states with more restrictive laws had traveled to the state for abortions in later stages of pregnancy.

-Abortion-rights supporter Democratic Gov. Roy Cooper has pledged to veto the bill, calling it “an egregious, unacceptable attack on the women of our state,” but GOP seat margins and assurances from chamber leaders indicate a veto will likely be overridden.
+Abortion-rights supporter Democratic Gov. Roy Cooper has pledged to veto the bill, calling it “an egregious, unacceptable attack on the women of our state.
+While GOP seat margins and assurances from chamber leaders indicate a veto will likely be overridden, Republicans appear for now to have little wiggle room with votes for the bill to become law.

-State law currently bans almost all abortions after 20 weeks of pregnancy.
-Starting July 1, the ban would be reduced to 12 weeks.
-It also places limits on new exceptions, capping abortions at 20 weeks in cases of rape or incest and 24 weeks for “life-limiting” fetal anomalies, including certain physical or genetic disorders that can be diagnosed prenatally.
+State law currently bans nearly all abortions after 20 weeks of pregnancy.
+Starting July 1, the restriction would be tightened to 12 weeks.
+It also would place limits on new exceptions, capping abortions at 20 weeks in cases of rape or incest and 24 weeks for “life-limiting” fetal anomalies, including certain physical or genetic disorders that can be diagnosed prenatally.
 An existing exception for when the life of the pregnant woman is in danger would remain.

-The 46-page bill, which was revealed just this week after months of private negotiations by Republican legislators, also includes more medical and paperwork requirements for pregnant women and physicians and licensing requirements for abortion clinics.
+The 46-page bill, which was revealed just this week after months of private negotiations by Republican legislators, also includes more medical and paperwork requirements for patients and physicians and licensing requirements for abortion clinics.

 GOP lawmakers also are promoting at least $160 million for such services as maternal health, adoption care, contraceptive services and paid leave for teachers and state employees after the birth of a child.